Disney's the Legend of Tarzan

-Picking up where the film left off, Tarzan is reunited with his animal family while assuming greater responsibilities as the successor to Kerchak.
+Picking up where Disney's animated film Tarzan (1999) left off, Tarzan is reunited with his animal family while assuming greater responsibilities as the successor to Kerchak.
 Tarzan, now king of the beasts, must protect the wildlife and the jungle itself.
 Tarzan also continues to learn about humans through the teachings of Jane. —doug funnie

 The only Disney series that was taken from the books from Edgar Rice Burroughs and brought up to par from the classic movies and the mid-1960's TV show of the same title.
 Very impressive.
 Lots of action,and a surprise twist during some of the episodes in which Tarzan saved the day and maintains law and order in the jungle along with Jane,Jane's father and some impressive animal friends.
 It shows also that Tarzan and Jane worked as a couple and also maintaining a beautiful lifestyle for themselves against the hidden dangers that surround them,but as always they overcome the expected.
 I would put this second to Disney's Buzz Lightyear as one of the better shows on the channel.
 Grand style of adaption from a great Disney animated movie of the same title.